||Dry Canyon 51 Loop

 page has additional information on connecting trails.)

-Betty is tough and steady but tolerable climb.
-At 0.4 miles uphill on
+Rattlesnake is a tough and steady climb, but tolerable.
+At 0.4 miles uphill,

-Climbing Betty, as tall grass from a damp spring
+Climbing Rattlesnake, as tall grass from a damp spring

 crowds the trail.

-Now crank on uphill to mile 1.2 from the bottom of Betty, to a large stone pile in a
+Now crank on uphill to mile 1.2 from the bottom of Rattlesnake, to a large stone pile in a

 huge meadow.
 This is The Altar, a meeting spot for several trails.

-The Altar as seen from Betty.
+The Altar as seen from Rattlesnake.
 And that's a Rocky

 Mountain from the UtahMountainBiking shop leaning on it.
 Buy one for

 yourself!
-Our next trail is 90 degrees to the left.
+Our next trail is up the trail about 200 feet.

 a tough climb where cool weather is your friend.